Golden West College: Clubs

-GWC possesses several clubs on campus for students to join.
-The C.A.R.E.
-CLUB is for single mothers dedicated to their children and their education.
+GWC possesses many student clubs, and a vibrant campus life.
+Many departments have clubs for their majors, such as the Psychology Club and the History Club.
+The CARE Club is for single mothers dedicated to their children and their education.
 The California Nursing Student Association (CNSA) is to increase professional awareness and the growth of nursing students.
-The Peace & Leadership Club is for creating a culture of peace.
-Also the Alpha Gamma Sigma Honor Society - Sigma Pi Chapter is the longest existing organization/club on campus since 1969.
+The Peace & Leadership Club is for students interested in creating a culture of peace.
+There are also several Honor Societies, such as the Alpha Gamma Sigma Honor Society, and the Psi Beta Honor Society for psychology majors.